 Medium impedance headphones are the go-to choice for people on a budget because they work fairly well with and without amplification.
 You can drive a pair of high impedance headphones with almost anything if you really want to make sure, except the volume will be slightly lower at the same setting/level (since electric current is inversely related to impedance/resistance).

 Remember that bass headphones and DJ headphones are fairly similar in many regards.
 But, the versatility of a pair of headphones is just as tied to the impedance as the soundstage and frequency response range.

 To Wrap Up

-You don’t have to break the bank to get the best-sounding headphones.
-I hope that my list of top bass headphones has provided you with enough insight to shop for an upgrade over your old headphones.
+You don’t have to break the bank to get the best bass headphones.
+I hope that my list of favorites has provided you with enough insight to shop for an upgrade over your old headphones.